shaposhnikoff/my_medium_articles_starred/learning-ansible-with-centos-7-linux-12461043fd02.md

             line: "{{ hosts_var }}"
             state: present

-Below is an example of using multi-line-in-file which adds a block of text to a file.
+Below is an example of using block-in-file which adds a block of text to a file.

     ---
     # configMultiLineInFile.yml